TACC/HPC_Tips/README.md

 Security Issues:
 ================

-In order for a user to access the MySQL database, they must have a MySQL account and passwd.
+In order for a user to access the MySQL database, they must have a MySQL account and password.
 All users use the same account and password that is hardcoded into the **showTips** binary.
 A determined user might be able to decode the **showTips** binary to exact the MySQL account and password.
 However this account and password only have "select" privileges.
 They cannot delete or modify the database in any way.